-Header Compression – HTTP/2 utilizes the HPACK compression method to share the values that are different from the previous HTTP header packets.
+- Header Compression – HTTP/2 uses the HPACK compression method to share the values that are different from the previous HTTP header packets.

 With all these features, HTTP/2 enables gRPC to use fewer resources.
 It provides several key advantages.
 For example, HTTP/2 reduces the response times between apps and services running in the cloud.
 Also, it enables mobile devices to have longer battery life.